nickdnk/gatewayapi-php/readme.md

     // The message class to use.
 Note that prices vary.
 The secret class
     // requires approval by GatewayAPI on your account before you can use
-    // it.
-Otherwise you will get an error.
+    // it, otherwise you will get an error.
     SMSMessage::CLASS_STANDARD

 );